Simple Guide to Using Arthas

 Arthas Web Console

 Arthas provides a graphical Web Console.
-After starting Arthas, visit: http://127.0.0.1:8563/
+After starting Arthas, access it at: http://127.0.0.1

 Important Notes